openebs-archive/openebs-docs/docs/cstor.md

 ### Relationship among PVC, PV, Storage Class, cStor pool and disks

 Storage administrators or DevOps administrators first build cStor pools using discovered disks on the designated OpenEBS nodes.
-Once pools are built, they are used to design and build storage clases.
+Once pools are built, they are used to design and build storage classes.
 Application developers then use PVC and storage class to obtain a PV for the applications.

 <img src="/docs/assets/pvcspc.png" alt="PVC and Storage Pool relationship" width="700"/>